hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   be neglected on current systems, so it is nothing to worry about performance wise
-- running from emmc (or even ssd) as storage makes a big difference for daily use compared to running from sd cards - if sd cards are used a1 rated ones should be choosen as they have much better random io, which is often happening in such a use case - regular (non a1 rated) sd cards are often very slow for desktop usage to the point of being close to unuseable - most cheap usb
+- running from emmc (or even ssd) as storage makes a big difference for daily use compared to running from sd cards - if sd cards are used, a1 rated ones should be choosen as they have much better random io, which is often happening in such a use case - regular (non a1 rated) sd cards are often very slow for desktop usage to the point of being close to unuseable - most cheap usb